micahvdm/meta-myrpi/README.md

 ## Ways access to the board

-At the time of first boot, there are tree ways to access the board:
+At the time of first boot with the `myrpi-image-base` or `myrpi-image-dev`, there are tree ways to access the board:

  1. [Serial terminal](https://medium.com/@sarala.saraswati/connecting-to-your-raspberry-pi-console-via-the-serial-cable-44d7df95f03e) configured with baud rate of 115200 bps.
 Recommend the use of screen: `screen /dev/ttyUSB0 115200`;
  2. SSH via ethernet cable. `avahi` service is installed.
 Thus, the board can be accessed by its `MACHINE` variable value, in this case `raspberrypi3-64.local`;